Natural quartz is a non-porous crystal, and it is one of the hardest, most abundant minerals on earth.

 A week or two after the template date, your slab will be installed and the sink will be attached (if undermount).
 You'll still need to arrange to have your plumbing connected (pipes need to be hooked up to the sink by either yourself or a plumber), but you'll have a beautiful result.

 We have 150+ quartz colors in our preset price groups (and 28 granite and marble colors, click here for more information).
 These price groups include the cost of the quartz slab(s), fabrication, installation, and hole cut-outs for faucets and self-rimming sinks.
-You can preview the colors on the Pental Quartz webpage, the Teltos Quartz webpage, or the Purivo Quartz webpage.
-If you want pricing on a color that is not from one of these three lines, let us know and we'll get you a price quote.
+You can preview the colors on the Pental Quartz webpage or the Teltos Quartz webpage.
+If you want pricing on a color that is not from one of these lines, let us know and we'll get you a price quote.

 PRICES DO NOT INCLUDE REMOVAL OF OLD COUNTERTOPS.
 We charge appx. $300-$600 to remove and dispose of your old laminate and tile countertops.